tegami-lpr/xplane_importer/README.md

 What plugin can't do:
 - Import normals.
-- Handle keyed animations properly.
-By default plugin just take first and last values.
-But you can change handleKeyAnim to True in XPlaneUtils.py to import by keys.
-But some time Xplane2Blender export keyed animations with errors.
 - Handle ANIM_show and ANIM_hide.
 - Handle any material properties.
 - Handle lights.